The Daily Life of a Part-time Torturer: Anime

 An anime television series adaptation was announced on June 20, 2025.
-It will be produced by Diomedéa and directed by Fumitoshi Oizaki, with series composition handled by Hitomi Amamiya, characters designed by Sake Shibuya, and music composed by Kenji Fujisawa.
-It is set to premiere on January 4, 2026, on Tokyo MX and other networks.
-The opening theme song is "GO GO PARADISE!!" performed by Granrodeo, while the ending theme song is "Ashita Tenki ni Naare" performed by Takuma Terashima.
+It is produced by Diomedéa and directed by Fumitoshi Oizaki, with series composition handled by Hitomi Amamiya, characters designed by Sake Shibuya, and music composed by Kenji Fujisawa.
+The series aired from January 5 to March 23, 2026, on Tokyo MX and other networks.
+The opening theme song is "GO GO PARADISE!!", performed by Granrodeo, while the ending theme song is "Ashita Tenki ni Naare", performed by Takuma Terashima.
+Crunchyroll is streaming the series.
+Medialink licensed the series in Southeast Asia and Oceania (except Australia and New Zealand) for streaming on Ani-One Asia's YouTube channel.